 Goals are flexible and can be used for short term tasks such as booking a holiday or long term goals such as graduating from university.
 So how do we actually work with goals?
 There are myriads of ways to do this; I will present the 5 steps I have found working well.
 Remember that this is an important life skill so pay attention…

 1. Decide exactly what you want

 The more precise and clear your goals are the easier it will be to know when they are complete.
 Just like in business, objectives should be specific and measurable.
-Ensure they are achievable and that are within the realms of reality otherwise you will run the risk of them becoming demotivating.
-For instance, the chances of me winning a Nobel Prize this year are very slim but me doing my next Toastmasters speech before Christmas could actually happen.
+Ensure they are achievable and within the realms of reality otherwise you will run the risk of them becoming demotivating.
+For instance, the chances of me winning a Nobel Prize this year are very slim, but me doing my next Toastmasters speech before Christmas could actually happen.

 2. Write it down

 If you do not write your goals down, they will merely be wishes.
 Something magical happens when you put pen to paper, your writing etches its way into your subconscious.
 I have found that writing by hand is more powerful than on a computer, just as with any learning.